-- Adopting a proposal for a directive on victims' rights, raising the level of protection of vulnerable victims, including children.
+- Adopt a proposal for a directive on victims' rights, raising the level of protection of vulnerable victims, including children.

-- Tabling a proposal for a directive on special safeguards for suspected or accused persons who are vulnerable, including children.
+- Table a proposal for a directive on special safeguards for suspected or accused persons who are vulnerable, including children.

-- Revising the EU legislation facilitating the recognition and enforcement of decisions on parental responsibility with a view to ensuring, in the interest of the child, that decisions can be recognised and enforced as quickly as possible, including, where appropriate, the establishment of common minimum standards.
+- Revise the EU legislation facilitating the recognition and enforcement of decisions on parental responsibility are recognised and enforced as quickly as possible (and have the best interests of the child at the centre).Whenever appropriate, this includes setting up the common minimum standards.

-- Supporting and encouraging the development of training activities for judges and other professionals at European level regarding the optimal participation of children in judicial systems.
+- Support and encourage the development of training activities for judges and other professionals at European level regarding the optimal participation of children in judicial systems.

-- Supporting the exchange of best practices and the improvement of training for guardians, public authorities and other actors who are in close contact with unaccompanied children.
+- Support the exchange of best practices and the improvement of training for guardians, public authorities and other actors who are in close contact with unaccompanied children.

-- Paying particular attention to children in the context of the EU Framework for National Roma Integration Strategies, notably promoting the more efficient use of structural funds for the integration of Roma.
+- Pay particular attention to children in the context of the EU Framework for National Roma Integration Strategies, notably promoting the more efficient use of structural funds for the integration of Roma.

-- Strongly encouraging and providing support to all EU countries to ensure the swift introduction and full functioning of the 116 000 hotline for missing children and the child alert mechanisms.
+- Strongly encourage and provide support to all EU countries to ensure the swift introduction and full functioning of the 116 000 hotline for missing children and the child alert mechanisms.

-- Continuing the implementation of the 2007 EU Guidelines on the Protection and Promotion of the Rights of the Child that focus on combating all forms of violence against children.
-The EU will also evaluate the implementation of the Guidelines, as well as implement the EU Guidelines on Children and Armed Conflicts based on the 2010 Revised Implementation Strategy.
+- Continue the implementation of the 2007 EU Guidelines on the Protection and Promotion of the Rights of the Child [109 KB] that focus on combating all forms of violence against children.
+The EU will also evaluate the implementation of the Guidelines, as well as implement the EU Guidelines on Children and Armed Conflicts [177 KB] based on the 2010 Revised Implementation Strategy.

-- Setting up a single entry point on the EUROPA portal, with information for children about the EU and the rights of the child.
+- Sett up a single entry point on the EUROPA portal, with information for children about the EU and the rights of the child.
 The Commission will invite other EU institutions to join this initiative.

 The Commission Communication of July 2006 "Towards an EU Strategy on the Rights of the Child", proposed the establishment of an EU policy to promote and safeguard the rights of the child.
-In the Stockholm programme of 2009, the Commission was asked to prepare a new Communication on the Rights of the Child for the period 2011-14.
+In the Stockholm programme [1 MB] of 2009, the Commission was asked to prepare a new Communication on the rights of the child for the period 2011-14.